ProFoldBio/RFantibody/README.md

 ```
 This will put you into the RFantibody container at the /home directory which mirrors the directory that you ran the last command from.

+You can stop the container with `docker stop rfantibody`, resume the container with `docker start -ai rfantibody`, and check your running containers with `docker ps -a`.

 ## Setup the Python Environment
 From the RFantibody container run the following to setup the python environment: